What to Know About Buying a Lawn Mower in 2023

 When it comes to buying a lawn mower, the main consideration should be the nature of your yard and what features matter most to you.

 Yards that are more than a half acre generally benefit from the speed and ease of riding mowers.
 A mower’s deck size, or width of the cutting area, determines how fast it will cut a given lawn.

 But bigger isn’t always better.
 Consider how much of the yard is uneven, uphill or interrupted by obstructions such as bushes or landscaping.
 Lawns with narrow walkways or many small obstructions can benefit from mowers with a smaller footprint or may require a two-step mow, with a push mower or string trimmer to take care of the edging.

 Then, consider the features.
 Some riding mowers are more comfortable and less prone to vibration.
 Some push mowers sport a propulsion system, so you expend less effort pushing and more on directing the mower.
 And some mowers are built with easier access to the blades, the underside of the deck and the engine, which can be useful when it’s time to clean or perform maintenance.

 Popular Lawn Mower Brands

 Lawn mower brands tend to be established names in lawn maintenance, or specialize in small motors.
 Some of the most popular and highest-quality products available include:

 Lawn Mower Accessories

-Most lawn mowers accept accessory items to make lawn maintenance easier.
+Most lawn mowers accept accessory items to make yard work easier.
 The most common is a bagging system, which makes the collection of lawn debris much easier.
 Other popular accessories are more about the user’s comfort, such as the sunshades for riding mowers that offer protection from UV rays.